synsense/snn-workshop-amld-2020/Readme.md

 This repository contains materials for the AMLD2020 workshop on using SNNs for low-power, real-time inference tasks.

+Thanks for joining us at the workshop!
+We would appreciate your feedback here: https://bit.ly/amld2020_snn

 ## Working with the notebooks

 1. Go to Google CoLab: https://colab.research.google.com/